crespum/edge-ai/README.md

 # Contributing
 - Please check for duplicates first.
 - Keep descriptions short, simple and unbiased.
-- Please make an individual commit for each suggestion
+- Please make an individual commit for each suggestion.
 - Add a new category if needed.

 Thanks for your suggestions!